TheTrustyPwo/ScienceNexus/src/vqe.md

 The simplified Hamiltonian includes the electronic kinetic energy term, the electron-electron repulsion term, and the electron-nuclear attraction term.

-Sure, let me first explain spin-orbital basis functions, and then continue with equations 16, 17, and the Jordan-Wigner transform (equation 18).

 ## Second Quantization

 ### Spin-Orbital Basis Functions